LinuxForHealth/docs/docs/_sources/index.rst.txt

 * Community support & enterprise readiness.

 LinuxForHealth has captured the attention of industry leaders.
 While the project is in its nascent stages, leading companies are already committing significant features, including APIs and build recipes that support LFH deployment from embedded device, fully distributed agent-based, multi-tenant multi cloud and LinuxONE distributions.
-We hope you join our journey in making the LinuxForHealth.

 Core to LinuxForHealth data transformation and synchronization is the concept of a route, or a sequential set of operations on a transaction.
 LinuxForHealth routes are designed to ingest healthcare data, perform any required operations on that data (e.g. de-serialize, transform, enrich), then do something with that data (e.g. store, notify, forward), providing a transformative capability which has the potential to revolutionize the healthcare industry.